jellison8640/site/docs/workshop1.md

 # About this Document

 Below is a sample of a workshop I began writing to share a project I began working on in early 2019.
 While this was never presented, it was a way for me to document and save a sample of the code I was writing as I worked through processing a LiDAR dataset.
-Rather than completing these steps in GIS-specific programs, I used these data in my introduction to the using R for  spatial analyses.
+Rather than completing these steps in GIS-specific programs that I was familiar with, I used these data as my introduction to the use of R for spatial analyses.

 # Load Packages